teamxfire/number-to-location-app/README.md

  - USER SIM TOWER ADDRESS CRACK
  - Easy to use
- - USER SIM INFO
+ - USER SIM INFO CRACK
- - MAP LOCATION
+ - MAP LOCATION CRACK
  - NO VIRUS IN APP